hexxone/TeleJelly/README.md

 1. `git clone https://github.com/hexxone/TeleJelly.git` or download as zip.
 2. install [.NET6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) / [.NET8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (see Tools section below)
-3. run `publish.ps1`
+3. run command `dotnet publish TeleJelly -c Release`
-4. put `./publish/` files into `config/plugins/TeleJelly` folder
+4. copy files from `./publish/` folder into `config/plugins/TeleJelly` (create it if non-existing)
-5. restart jellyfin
+5. restart jellyfin server

 ## Configuration

 1. Make a new Bot & get the Token via [@Botfather](https://t.me/BotFather)
 2. Make sure to use the `/setdomain` command to link your jellyfin domain (needs valid SSL cert).
-3. Go to the Plugin configuration page and fill in the Bot-Token.
+3. Go to the TeleJelly plugin configuration page and fill in the Bot-Token.
 4. Add yourself into the "Administrators" list for full access, or create an Administrator Group.
 5. Now you should be able to log in via Telegram by visiting `jelly.fin/sso/Telegram`.
 6. You may also include this link in the Login "Branding" via Markdown or HTML.